curamaj/SubredditParser/README.md

 After, you will be prompted to type in your device's height & width (in pixels, i.e: 1920 & 1080).
 Then your custom reddit image page will be created!
 You can click on any of these images to download the original source image at its original aspect ratio.

 With this first iteration, the goal was functionality and understanding HTML & Javascript.
 Try not to break this please!
-Any suggestions are welcome, and though I still have much to learn any input would be great!
+Any suggestions are welcome and I still have much to learn, so any input would be great!

+Thanks for checking this out!